nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `read-mapping/` - The directory holding the sorted mapping to the sample assembly in BAM format generated in [Step 18c](#18b-sort-assembly-alignments), provided as a positional argument.
 - `bins/` - The directory holding the recovered bins fasta files generated in [Step 23a](#23a-bin-contigs), provided as a positional argument.
 - `MAGs/` - The directory holding the high-quality MAGs fasta files generated in [Step 23c](#23c-filter-mags), provided as a positional argument.
-- `Assembly-based-processing-overview_GLlbsMetag.tsv` - name of the output file, provided as a positional argument.
+- `Assembly-based-processing-overview_GLlblMetag.tsv` - name of the output file, provided as a positional argument.

 **Input Data:**